Floopert/CW2024/Readme.md

 ### LevelEventListener.java (com.example.demo.eventListeners)
     -acts as the event listener interface for any level changing events triggered by LevelParent.java class.
     -allows LevelParent.java to inform the Controller.java class to switch levels

+### FxmlController.java (com.example.demo.controller)
+    -the parent class for all FXML pages.
+    -the main purpose of this class is to pass the Controller.java object reference to the FXML controllers so that it can change the scene to playable levels.
+    -the initial idea was to inherit directly from the Controller.java class, but since that is made a singleton, it is not possible to inherit from it (due to private access modifier of the constructor).

+### MenuController.java (com.example.demo.controller.fxmlPageControllers)
+    -the controller for the FXML page
+    -all logic for the buttons in the FXML page is handled here

 ----------------------------------------------------------------------------------------------------------------